UDOOboard/Docs/docs/02_Getting_Started/01_Create_A_Bootable_MicroSD_card_for_UDOO_QUAD-DUAL.md

 ## SD Card Requirements

-Please consider that the size of a Micro SD card must be at least 4/8GB (depending on the operating system); Micro SD memory cards with a higher capacity (tested up to 64GB) may be used, and the Linux root partition will be expanded to the full SD card size during the first boot.
-Android images are not expanded and stuck at 8GB even if you use a bigger SD card; however you can expand your partitions manually using tools like [gparted](http://gparted.org/).
+Please consider that the size of a Micro SD card must be at least 4/8GB (depending on the operating system); Micro SD memory cards with a higher capacity (tested up to 64GB) may be used, and the **Linux** root partition will be expanded to the full SD card size during the first boot. **Android** images are not expanded and stuck at 4GB even if you use a bigger SD card; however you can expand your `/data` partition manually using [UDOO Settings](../Cookbook_Android/UDOO_Android_Settings.html).

 | OS              | Minimum SD size | Maximum SD size | Automatic expansion |
 |-----------------|-----------------|-----------------|---------------------|